hyperledger/aries-mediator-service/load-testing/README.md

 ## Running Locally

+The following summarizes how to run the project locally and using a [VS Code DevContainer].

+### DevContainer

 This project contains a vscode devContainer to provide a consistent platform for running the load tests and/or mediator in a virtual environment.

 Prerequisites: